teknoir/teknoir.github.io/docs/avangard/application_management.md

 #### To import new model files
 1. Navigate to the [Notebook Servers](https://console.teknoir.cloud/_/jupyter/) section using the left side menu in the Teknoir Console.
-2. *Connect to Your Notebook Servers and browse to /cloudstorage/models
+2. *Connect to Your Notebook Server and browse to /cloudstorage/models
    <img src="/assets/avangard/navigate_to_cloudstorage.png" alt="image-status" style="zoom:100%;" />
    > *Navigating to cloudstorage is a bit slower than other file system operations, as it is a persistent object storage
 3. Create a new folder inside /models with the name of the new version of the model, for example `0.0.1-alpha`.